You can’t grow a business with broke customers

 But there’s more to architecture than just good looks.

-It's important to also talk about how our buildings are practical and comfortable to use.
+It’s important also to discuss how our buildings are practical and comfortable.

 For example, we can share how a home we designed is not just pretty but also cozy and energy-efficient.